inv-george-karsas/zebrasoreilykata2023/README.md

 - Availability percentage: 99.99905%

 ## Benefits
-- Simplifies booking - by combining flight and hotel options into a single package.
+- Simplifies booking - by combining flight and hotel options into a single package
 - Enhances travel personalization - enhances personalization by studying employees’ booking patterns and using predictive analytics
-- Enables travel cost savings -  offers an extensive inventory of flights and hotels sourced from a Global Distribution System.
+- Enables travel cost savings -  offers an extensive inventory of flights and hotels sourced from a Global Distribution System
-- Provides 24/7 support - can reach out to the solution provider’s support team via multiple channels like calls, chats, and emails and get the required help.
+- Provides 24/7 support - can reach out to the solution provider’s support team via multiple channels like calls, chats, and emails and get the required help
-- Leverages travel analytics - summarizes your travel booking data into customizable travel analytics dashboards and reports for better understanding.
+- Leverages travel analytics - summarizes your travel booking data into customizable travel analytics dashboards and reports for better understanding

 ## Technical considerations